ParaskP7/sample-code-movies/README.md

 gradlew test
 ```

+There might be a possibility that you encounter a Java version related problem while having the Robolectric tests run.
+In
+that case, first run 'java -version' and check the Java version on your machine.
+Them, you might end up needing to upgrade
+or downgrade your Java version to be able to run the Robolectric tests.
+This is a Robolectric's specific problem, which
+should get fixed in subsequent Robolectric releases.

-Or if you want to be more specific, run the below commands to run the tests or your choice (per module):
+Now, if you want to be more specific, run the below commands to run the tests or your choice (per module):
 ```
 gradlew <kotlin_module>:test
 gradlew <android_module>:testDebugUnitTest